 - Identify long-term housing and maintenance of the St. Louis River Sediment Database and ensure inclusion of current and future partner and US Army Corps of Engineers (USACE) data sets (management action 5.01). - Remediate contaminated sediments in SAAs that have been designated as red as shown in Figure 3 and listed below in Table 8; develop any necessary dredging alternative plans for the sites (management actions 5.02-5.09 and 5.13-5.29). - Conduct additional sediment characterization where needed to confirm remedial designations as described in the Sediment Characterization Section.
 If any of the SAAs located within navigable portions of the St. Louis River AOC are determined to be red, remediate contaminated sediments at these locations, and develop any necessary dredging alternative plans for the site(s) (management actions 5.12). - Develop a dredging alternatives plan to identify places where dredging restrictions may remain after management actions are implemented and how this relates to beneficial use of dredged material in the AOC.
 All site-specific dredging alternatives plans and sediment characterization maps will be incorporated in an AOC-wide dredging alternatives plan (management action 5.10). - Minnesota and Wisconsin will work within their state's agencies, port authorities, and local communities to investigate the need for a bi-state strategic approach to contaminated sediment disposal.
-In 2019, it was determined that this approach is not feasible, and the AOC approach will not include a bi-state dredged disposal and/or reuse facility for contaminated sediments (management action 5.11).
-This action is no longer needed.
+In 2019, it was determined that this approach is not feasible, and the AOC approach will not include a bi-state dredged disposal and/or reuse facility for contaminated sediments, therefore, management action 5.11 is no longer needed and a memo documenting this assessment and determination was prepared for inclusion in the removal package.